Theoretical Physicist, hobby photographer

 About me

-I am a physics graduate student, some of my current interests include:
+I am a postdoctoral researcher studying relativity.
+Some of my current interests include:

 Short History

 I studied at the University of Nevada, Reno under Dr. Andrei Derevianko and with the GPS.DM Collaboration.
 As an undergraduate I contributed to a search for dark matter using GPS.
 I completed my Master’s degree with the same group, where I researched new ways to use GPS for astrophysics applications.
 Our novel concept involves correlating bursts of exotic fields sourced from high-energy astrophysical events such as the merger of binary black holes.
-I currently study at the University of Waterloo, with residency at the Perimeter Institute for Theoretical Physics, where I work with the Strong Gravity group along with my advisors Niayesh Afshordi and Erik Schnetter.
+I did my Ph.D. at the University of Waterloo, with residency at the Perimeter Institute for Theoretical Physics, where I worked with the Strong Gravity group along with my advisors Niayesh Afshordi and Erik Schnetter.
+My Ph.D. was focused on developing novel methods in numerical relativity to simulate black holes with reflecting boundaries near their horizons.
+My work has marked a substantial leap in the understanding of the initial boundary value problem in general relativity.
+I currently work as a postdoc at the Theoretical Physics Institute at the Frierich Schiller University in Jena under Dr. Bernd Bruegmann.